DEFRA/ffc-demo-apply-web/test/performance/README.md

 # Microservice Performance Tests

-This folder contains the peformance tests for the FFC Demo Web service `ffc-demo-web` front end.
+This folder contains the peformance tests for the FFC Demo Web service `ffc-demo-apply-web` front end.

 The framework is based upon (jmeter)[https://jmeter.apache.org/], and utilises an jmeter image from [https://github.com/justb4/docker-jmeter].